 In combination with our high-density planting technique, our trellis system and canopy management are also very important.
 All of the vines at Bangor Ranch use a "Vertical Shoot Positioning"-type trellis which forces the folliage to grow upright in narrowly-defined bands – as opposed to spreading horizontally in a circular "jungle."
 This arrangement allows for greater leaf and fruit exposure to sunlight plus improved air circulation, resulting in more even ripening and increased resistance to mildew.

 Another strategy to improve sustainability involves crop diversity and minimal tillage.
 Instead of a monocrop of wine grapes surrounded by bare dirt requiring frequent tillage, the vineyards at Bangor Ranch are designed for diversity and a more natural balance.
-On our 11.58-acre ranch, only about 3 acres will be devoted to wine grapes.
+On our 11.58-acre ranch, 3 acres are currently planted with grape vines with ample room for future expansion.
 The rest of the property includes a few acres of preexisting olive orchards, native oak woodland areas, moderate landscaping and natural open spaces.
-In addition, the middle areas between the rows feature natural cover crops and weeds, minimally mowed and rarely tilled.